 Technical standards provide an effective response to major business challenges and are a strong support for governments in the effective deployment and regulation of public policies

 The document has been approved with broad support from the National Standards Organizations that are members of CEN and CENELEC, including UNE on behalf of Spain.
 Fourteen European countries have worked very actively on it and the participation of users, represented by ANEC (European Association for the Coordination of Consumer Representation in Standardization); EDF (European Disability Forum) and AGE Platform Europe (European network of non-profit organizations for the elderly), has been essential.

 Other key players have been ENAT (European Accessible Tourism Network), SBS (Small Business Standards), which represents SMEs in standardization, and ETSA (European Textile Services Association).

-Spain is an international benchmark in drawing up standards that promote accessibility; For example, the future ISO 21902 International Standard on accessible tourism, is led by the ONCE Foundation, the World Tourism Organization (WTO) and UNE.
+Spain is an international benchmark in drawing up standards that promote accessibility; For example, the future ISO 21902 International Standard on accessible tourism, is led by Fundación ONCE, the World Tourism Organization (UNWTO) and UNE.
 This is the first global standard in this field and is expected to be published shortly.

 Furthermore, Spain has spearheaded the first European ICT accessibility standard that has recently been included in the Spanish catalogue as UNE-EN 301549.